msGenDev/Count-Symbols/README.md

 Count-Symbols
 =============

-Count nucleotides in a string of DNA
+Count nucleotides in a string of DNA with Python